asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 ```

 The CPP now rescans the token-sequence `f(x * (y+1))`.
 The identifier `f`
-matches with the name of an active macro, `f` itself.
+matches with the name of an active macro, `f` itself, as evident from the state
+of the `active-macro-stack-#0`.
 Hence, this token for the
-identifier `f` is marked to prevent its replacement.
+identifier `f` is marked for non-replacement.
 In this post, such marked
 identifiers are written in `CAPITAL`.
 The current state of expansion is:

 ```